 A vestibular physical therapy assessment will test all of the systems as well as screen the cervical spine to determine the source(s) of your symptoms.
 The Physical Therapist will then use this information to appropriately design a treatment plan.

-Cervical Spine/Neck Treatment
+Cervical Spine/Neck Assessment and Treatment

 Cervical spine treatment may include: joint mobilization, myofascial release, postural training, stabilization training, and progressive resistive strengthening.